mtgatool/mtgatool-metadata/README.md

 [https://mtgatool.com/database/fr](https://mtgatool.com/database/fr)

-Anyone is free to use the database to feed their software or just for learning, if you do please give credit to either me (Manuel Etchegaray) or MTG Arena Tool,
+Anyone is free to use the database to feed their software or just for learning, if you do please give credit to either me (Manuel Etchegaray) or MTG Arena Tool.

+For more information see [LICENSE](./LICENSE.md)

 ## Contact
 You can find me at any of these;